nhall97/nhall97.github.io/content/posts/InvalidSObjectFault INVALID_TYPE.md

 draft: false
 ---

-_Creating this entry as the only useful article I found to debug this issue was a comment, on a blog post, from 2013 (Link below)_

 ## Scenario:
 Use the Partner API to update a custom field, on a custom object, installed via a managed package.